Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 ~~~
 global void GPU_Cuda_Kernel_Name(kernel's_arguments)
 ~~~
-{: .cuda}
+{: .source}

 ### GPU Memory Hierarchy - Memory Allocation in CUDA

-Before we carry onto how to launch a kernel, we need to discuss the memory hierachy of a GPU, as an understanding of it is crucial to getting a CUDA code to actually run and work.
+Before we carry onto how to launch a kernel, we need to discuss the memory hierarchy of a GPU, as an understanding of it is crucial to getting a CUDA code to actually run and work.
 In CUDA, the kernel is executed with the aid of CUDA threads, which represent the execution of the kernel.
 Every thread has an index which is used for calculating the memory address locations.
 Each thread has a private local memory, and may also access data from multiple memory spaces during their execution.
 NVIDIA's (documentation)[https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html] page gives a good overview.

 One thread is never enough though when dealing with GPUs, as threads come in thread blocks, which can be executed in serial or parallel.
 Depending on the GPU you are utilising, a thread block can contain either 512 or 1024 of these threads.

 Each thread block has shared memory visible to all threads of the block and with the same lifetime as the block.
 All threads have access to the same global memory.
 An overview of the memory Hierarchy is outlined below.

 *There are also two additional read-only memory spaces accessible by all threads: the **constant** and **texture*** *memory spaces.
 The global, constant, and texture memory spaces are optimized for different memory usages.
 Texture*